-Camden DCP 2.16 Camden HCA HIS statement of compliance Comment Objectives (a) Retain the unique heritage significance of Camden town, recognising it as a rare and distinctive area; The development is a good fit into the conservation area and draws on historic precedent for its style, form and detail The HCA listing refers to it as small scale with residential elements consistent with its rural town history.
-What is proposed is overheight and of large scale within its contextual setting.
-Also, what is proposed is not consistent with the built form principle of the UDF which this DCP adopts.
-A large commercial building on a residential building site Is is not a good fit.
-Retention of the town's unique significance requires retention of the cottage.
-DOES NOT COMPLY (b) Retain and promote evidence of the historical development of the town and enable interpretation of that historical development; The development is part of the ongoing and more intense development of the north eastern section of the HCA There is no deliberate ongoing and more intense development of this section of the town.
-This claim is self-serving and not substantiated with any reference to the planning instruments and heritage listing.
-DOES NOT COMPLY (c) Retain the cohesive character particularly evident in the scale of development in each street; The scale and character of the immediate area is very mixed and the development reflects this 1 1 , (d) Retain distinctive features which unite the place.
+Camden DCP 2.16 Camden HCA HIS statement of compliance Comment Objectives (a) Retain the unique heritage significance of Camden town, recognising it as a rare and distinctive area; The development is a good fit into the conservation area and draws on historic precedent for its style, form and detail consistent with its rural town history.
+What is proposed is over- (b) Retain and promote evidence of the historical development of the town and enable interpretation of that historical development; The development is part of the ongoing and more intense development of the north eastern section of the HCA with any reference to the planning instruments and heritage listing. (c) Retain the cohesive character particularly evident in the scale of development in each street; The scale and character of the immediate area is very mixed and the development reflects this (d) Retain distinctive features which unite the place.
 Such as parapets, chimneys, veranda's, the mixture of roofs, the road network, subdivision patterns, pathway connections, consistency of colours and the limited building material palette; N/A Retention of the cottage would retain a distinctive feature of the HCA.
 DOES NOT COMPLY

 Camden DCP 2.16 Camden HCA HIS statement of compliance Comment Objectives cont. (e) Seek to foster a balance between historic character and sensitive contemporary development; The development is a good fit into the conservation area and draws on historic precedent for its style, form and detail See (a) above.
 It is not a good fit and what is proposed is not sensitive to the fine-grained human scale and spacious nature of the town.
 DOES NOT COMPLY (f) Promote the concept of adaptive reuse as a major conservation tool; N/A This was not promoted or considered.
-It is required to be as demolition of the cottage is demolition of part of the HCA.
-DOES NOT COMPLY (g) Reflect an embellishment of public spaces and places in a manner which is sympathetic and does not compete N/A (h) Retain the rural character of Camden town centre; and The site does not contribute to the landscape character of the area This is a nonsense statement.
+It is required to be as demolition of the cottage is demolition of part of the HCA. (g) Reflect an embellishment of public spaces and places in a manner which is sympathetic and does not compete N/A (h) Retain the rural character of Camden town centre; and The site does not contribute to the landscape character of the area This is a nonsense statement.
 A domestic cottage does contribute to the rural character of the town.
 This is explained in the HCA listing.
 DOES NOT COMPLY